Desert (philosophy): Nomenclature

-The English words "deserve" and "desert" derive from the Old French deservir (modern French: desservir), which has the same meaning.
-While "deserve" is common as a verb, the noun result "desert" is rare in colloquial speech; it is almost exclusively used in the phrase "just deserts" (e.g. "Although she was not at first arrested for the crime, she later on received her just deserts.").
-The alternate spelling "just desserts" is a pun on this original term.
+Both of the English words "deserve" and "dessert" derive from the Old French deservir (modern French: desservir).
+And while "deserve" is common as a verb, it is claimed that "desert" is its noun form.
+Though it may be rare in colloquial speech; it is exclusively used in the phrase "just deserts" (e.g., "Although she was not at first arrested for the crime, she later on received her just deserts.").

+An alternate spelling is that of "just desserts", commonly used in the UK.
+The logic of this links to a "dessert" following a main meal and being a reward (for eating said meal).
+"Desert" is not generally used in the UK in this context as it causes confusion with the primary meaning associated with this spelling, that of a barren area of land.
+The pronunciation of both spellings also differs: "desert" stresses the first syllable, "dessert" stresses the second.
+It is possible that one spelling or the other may be an Eggcorn of the other.

 In ordinary usage, to deserve is to earn or merit a reward or penalty.
-In moral philosophy, the additional distinction is generally drawn that the result is morally relevant somehow.
+In moral philosophy, it is generally argued that any reward or penalty that is deserved must be morally relevant in some way.
 For example, a low moral relevance example might be a person purchasing a lottery ticket and winning the grand prize; they may be entitled to the money, and they did pay for the ticket, but the moral connection is loose.
 A similar example might be finding valuable resources such as oil or gold on inherited land.
 Moderate examples might be that after working at a job, the employee is paid, or after a well-done concert, the musician receives a round of applause.
-Failing to pay for items or services (or paying then not receiving them) would be considered a breach of contract and expectations, and has at least some moral heft.
+Failing to pay for items or services (or paying then not receiving them) would be considered a breach of contract and expectations and has at least some moral heft.
 High moral relevance examples can be more abstract and less related directly to the actor's expectation, and often come up with punishments.
 For the job example, perhaps a very valuable employee is paid their "true" worth rather than their agreed upon salary: a bonus for someone single-handedly providing the employer exceptional value, or their salary is clawed back if the employee is an active negative for the company (perhaps they are committing embezzlement).
 Evildoers have bad things happen to them, even if not directly intended by a human justice system; a freak accident that wounds or kills a criminal would be considered by some to be some sort of deserved karmic justice.